guillemgt/l65_er647_gg457_js2837/README.md

-# A New Family of GNNs using State Space Models
+# An Experimental Study of State Space Models for GNNs

 Evan Rex, Jad Sbai & Guillem Tarrach, A New Family of GNNs using State Space Models for Geometric Deep Learning (L65), University of Cambridge.